Wildlife of Saint Helena, Ascension and Tristan da Cunha: Saint Helena

 While Saint Helena is not as major of a breeding site for seabirds as Ascension is, it once had more endemic avian species prior to human discovery, all (but one) of which are now extinct; the wirebird (Charadrius sanctaehelenae) is a type of plover and is the national bird.
 It is called the "wirebird" due to its rather stilt-like, thin legs that look like wire.
 Extinct bird species on the island include both the large and small Saint Helena petrel, the Saint Helena crake, swamphen, dove, and cuckoo as well as, most famously, the St. Helena hoopoe.

-Ascension
+Ascension Island

 Ascension Island used to be home to many breeding seabirds; most are now all but extinct on the main island, and the main breeding site is on nearby rat-free Boatswain Bird Island.
 Over 10,000 birds breed on this tiny island, which is home to Ascension frigatebirds, red-footed, brown and masked boobies, red-billed and white-tailed tropicbirds (known as Boatswain birds), and petrels.
 The sooty tern, known locally as the wideawake tern because of its distinctive call, is the most common breeding seabird on the main island, and the airport is named after it.
 The Ascension crake and the Ascension night heron, both flightless landbirds, are now extinct.
 The largest native land animal is the land crab Johngarthia lagostoma (formerly Gecarcinus lagostoma).